Police COVID crackdown slammed as racist and heavyhanded

 The global health crisis continues to have a major impact on preparations for the event, with rising infection rates in the Tokyo region prompting the Japanese government to reimpose emergency measures for a fourth time.

-Olympic events taking place in regions of Japan where emergency measures have not been imposed may still admit spectators if the relevant local authorities opt to do so, a statement from the organisers said.
+Olympic events held in regions of Japan where emergency measures have not been imposed might still have spectators if the relevant local authorities opted to do so, a statement from the organisers said.

 “This is a sorry message that we have to announce, but this was the only choice available to take,” Tokyo 2020 Organising Committee president Seiko Hashimoto said on Thursday.

-Last month organisers announced plans to allow 50 per cent capacity at Games venues, up to a maximum of 10,000 people, but the declaration of the state of emergency from Monday forced them into a re-think.
+In June, organisers announced plans to allow 50 per cent capacity at Games venues, up to a maximum of 10,000 people.
+The declaration of the state of emergency from Monday forced them into a re-think.

 “The anxiety is being expressed and a lot of people are opposed.
 Every person is entitled to have every different thought but overriding these differences, athletes will do their best.”

-The Olympic Games officially begin on July 23, with the closing ceremony taking place on August 8.
+The Olympic Games officially begin on July 23, with the closing ceremony on August 8.

 A decision on spectators for the Paralympic Games – which run from August 24 to September 5 – will be made on July 16.